Bachelor of Aviation (Flight)

 We emphasise hands-on, practical knowledge.
 For example, through our connection with the Civil Aviation Safety Authority (CASA) information service you can submit flight plans and access the latest aerodrome alerts and weather forecasts.

 You will train in our state-of-the-art flight and airport simulators and learn on the latest industry software.
 Through this degree you will develop an in-depth knowledge of aerodynamics, aircraft power plants and systems, meteorology, navigation, flight planning, computer controlled flight management systems and flight operation technology.

-Flight training is offered in your first year of study through an elective course, Flight Experience.
+Study flight training in your first year through an elective course, Flight Experience.
 In this course you will log approximately 15-20 hours of dual flight time in a single engine airplane.
 You will also receive approximately 1-2 hours of solo flight time.
 Flight training is offered by our partner Flight Training Adelaide (FTA).

-UniSA has a focus on aviation research, we have developed partnerships and new technologies for industry.
+UniSA has a track record for partnerships and developing new technologies for industry.
 We are ranked number one in South Australia for Engineering Research, with assessed research rated well-above world standard (2015 Excellence in Research for Australia).
 We collaborate with over 2,500 companies worldwide.
 These extensive industry connections give us a truly competitive edge – our students get real-world skills and contacts.

 Our partnership with Flight Training Adelaide (FTA) draws on mutual experience and expertise to deliver quality flight training to our aviation students.
 FTA teaches from The University of South Australia’s Aviation Academy at Parafield Airport, located near our Mawson Lakes campus.